YagoLopez/material-light/README.md

 - There is two ways of use the components:
   - **Importing components**.
 For examle, if you want to put a button with an icon in your template you can import `MlButton` and `MlIcon` components directily in your component.
   - **Impoting modules**: Following the previous example, you will need to import `MlButtonMod` and `MlIconMod`.
 Use modules if you want to implement lazy-loading.
-- Note: At the moment AOT compilation is not supported.
+- Note: At this moment AOT compilation is not supported.
-AOT impose a lot of particularities and restrictions on the angular/typescript code.
+AOT code must be statically analizable which impose a lot of restrictions on the angular/typescript code.

 ## Requirements: